hiteshbandhu/notes-ai-and-tech/ai/O'Reilly - what we learned from building llm apps.md

 The first and most obvious metric is relevance.
 This is typically quantified via ranking metrics such as [Mean Reciprocal Rank (MRR)](https://en.wikipedia.org/wiki/Mean_reciprocal_rank) or [Normalized Discounted Cumulative Gain (NDCG)](https://en.wikipedia.org/wiki/Discounted_cumulative_gain).
 MRR evaluates how well a system places the first relevant result in a ranked list while NDCG considers the relevance of all the results and their positions.
 They measure how good the system is at ranking relevant documents higher and irrelevant documents lower.
 For example, if we’re retrieving user summaries to generate movie review summaries, we’ll want to rank reviews for the specific movie higher while excluding reviews for other movies.

-Like traditional recommendation systems, the rank of retrieved items will have a significant impact on how the LLM performs on downstream tasks.
+>Like traditional recommendation systems, the rank of retrieved items will have a significant impact on how the LLM performs on downstream tasks.
 To measure the impact, run a RAG-based task but with the retrieved items shuffled—how does the RAG output perform?

-Second, we also want to consider information density.
+>> Second, we also want to consider information density.
 If two documents are equally relevant, we should prefer one that’s more concise and has lesser extraneous details.
 Returning to our movie example, we might consider the movie transcript and all user reviews to be relevant in a broad sense.
 Nonetheless, the top-rated reviews and editorial reviews will likely be more dense in information.

-Finally, consider the level of detail provided in the document.
+>>>Finally, consider the level of detail provided in the document.
 Imagine we’re building a RAG system to generate SQL queries from natural language.
 We could simply provide table schemas with column names as context.
 But, what if we include column descriptions and some representative values?
 The additional detail could help the LLM better understand the semantics of the table and thus generate more correct SQL.

 ##### Use keyword-search, it can't beat similarity search

+Second, it’s more straightforward to understand why a document was retrieved with keyword search—we can look at the keywords that match the query.
+In contrast, embedding-based retrieval is less interpretable.
+Finally, thanks to systems like Lucene and OpenSearch that have been optimized and battle-tested over decades, keyword search is usually more computationally efficient.

+> In most cases, a hybrid will work best: keyword matching for the obvious matches, and embeddings for synonyms, hypernyms, and spelling errors, as well as multimodality (e.g., images and text).
+[Shortwave shared how they built their RAG pipeline](https://www.shortwave.com/blog/deep-dive-into-worlds-smartest-email-ai/), including query rewriting, keyword + embedding retrieval, and ranking.

+>[!eye] look this up

+##### Prefer RAG over fine-tuning for new knowledge

+Beyond improved performance, RAG comes with several practical advantages too.
+First, compared to continuous pretraining or fine-tuning, it’s easier—and cheaper!—to keep retrieval indices up-to-date.
+Second, if our retrieval indices have problematic documents that contain toxic or biased content, we can easily drop or modify the offending documents.

+In addition, the R in RAG provides finer grained control over how we retrieve documents

+##### Long-context models won’t make RAG obsolete

+First, even with a context window of 10M tokens, we’d still need a way to select information to feed into the model.
+Second, beyond the narrow needle-in-a-haystack eval, we’ve yet to see convincing data that models can effectively reason over such a large context.
+Thus, without good retrieval (and ranking), we risk overwhelming the model with distractors, or may even fill the context window with completely irrelevant information.

+>Finally, there’s cost. `The Transformer’s inference cost scales quadratically` (or linearly in both space and time) with context length.
+Just because there exists a model that could read your organization’s entire Google Drive contents before answering each question doesn’t mean that’s a good idea.
+Consider an analogy to how we use RAM: we still read and write from disk, even though there exist compute instances with [RAM running into the tens of terabytes](https://aws.amazon.com/ec2/instance-types/high-memory/).